hlfredoutrodot/H-D-Remaster/README.md

 # Hidden and Dangerous Remaster
 ## What's that
 H&D Remaster is a version of H&D Deluxe which is mixed with H&D Original files and others improvement made by the community and me.
-The aim of this version is to create a fuild game experience playable on modern os and hardware using moderns drivers without any bugs.
+The aim of this version is to create a fluid game experience playable on modern os and hardware using moderns drivers without any bugs.

 ## Improvement list